youtube/cobalt/cobalt/site/README.md

     $ docker run -it --mount type=bind,source=$(pwd),target=/code docsite
     ```

-4. Commit the generated files and create a Pull Request.
+4. (Optional) To preview the changes you must commit the generated files and
+    create a Pull Request.
+That pull request can be previewed in staging by
+    following the direction for deploying the developer site.